Multi-Environment GLAMP: Approximate Message Passing for Transfer Learning with Applications to Lasso-based Estimators: Abstract

 \section{Abstract}

-Approximate Message Passing (AMP) algorithms enable precise characterization of certain classes of random objects in the high-dimensional limit, and have found widespread applications in fields such as statistics, deep learning, genetics, and communications.
-However, existing AMP frameworks cannot simultaneously handle matrix-valued iterates and non-separable denoising functions.
-This limitation prevents them from precisely characterizing estimators that draw information from multiple data sources with distribution shifts.
-In this work, we introduce Generalized Long Approximate Message Passing (GLAMP), a novel extension of AMP that addresses this limitation.
-We rigorously prove state evolution for GLAMP.
-GLAMP significantly broadens the scope of AMP, enabling the analysis of transfer learning estimators that were previously out of reach.
-We demonstrate the utility of GLAMP by precisely characterizing the risk of three Lasso-based transfer learning estimators: the Stacked Lasso \citep{bastani2021predicting}, the Model Averaging Estimator \citep{bastani2021predicting}, and the Second Step Estimator \citep{li2022transfer}.
+Approximate Message Passing (AMP) algorithms enable precise characterization of certain classes of random objects in the high-dimensional limit, and have found widespread applications in fields such as signal processing, statistics, and communications.
+In this work, we introduce Multi-Environment Generalized Long AMP, a novel AMP framework that applies to transfer learning problems with multiple data sources and distribution shifts.
+We rigorously establish state evolution for multi-environment GLAMP.
+We demonstrate the utility of this framework by precisely characterizing the risk of three Lasso-based transfer learning estimators for the first time: the Stacked Lasso, the Model Averaging Estimator, and the Second Step Estimator.
 We also demonstrate the remarkable finite sample accuracy of our theory via extensive simulations.

 ~\\

 \definecolor{ps}{RGB}{200,0,0} [1]{[PS: #1]}